Recall Studio

 Case 2: On top of case 1, if the customer is also controlling the feature for a few search queries on their end by passing search recall precision as Product Type precision.
 In this case, for the queries that are controlled by the customer on their end, product type precision will be applied.
 For all other queries, CMS settings(live A/B test) will be respected.

-Case 3: On top of case 1 and case 2, if the customer has a query override set up of Search recall precision as “Product Type” for a few queries.
+Case 3: On top of case 1 and case 2, the customer has a query override set up for Search recall precision as “Category Precision” for a few queries.
 In this case, since query overrides have higher priority, the search queries that have overrides set up will have category precision.
 For the queries that are controlled by the customer on their end, product-type precision will be applied.
 For all other queries, CMS settings(live A/B test) will be respected.

 2. Do all 4 settings need to be updated together on the dashboard?